-Juniors doctors vote for strikes in England
+Junior doctors vote for strikes in England

 Members of the Royal College of Nursing will walk out across half of frontline services in England next week for 48 hours.

-Meanwhile, Unison, the biggest union in the ambulance service, is expected to announce more strike dates now that its mandate has increased from five of England's 10 ambulance service to nine.
+Meanwhile, Unison, the biggest union in the ambulance service, is expected to announce more strike dates now that its mandate has increased from five of England's 10 ambulance services to nine.

-The last time junior doctors, which covers everyone who has just graduated from medical school through to those with many years' experience on the front line, went on strike was in 2016 over a new contract that was introduced.
+The term "junior doctors" covers everyone who has just graduated from medical school through to those with many years' experience on the front line.
+The last time they went on strike was in 2016 over a new contract that had been introduced.

-Currently, the basic starting salary for a junior doctor is £29,000, but once extra payments for things like unsociable hours is taken into account average earnings exceed £40,000.
+Currently, the basic starting salary for a junior doctor is £29,000, but once extra payments for things like unsociable hours are taken into account, average earnings exceed £40,000.

 By the end of their training, which can last 15 years for some, basic pay is more than £53,000.